Very informative site! I have bookmarked it for future use. :)

 The first thing you need to do is get the pH and total alkalinity (TA) down.
 The pH needs to be around 7.2 and the TA between 80 - 100ppm, 120ppm being the top.
 You have a pretty large jump with the TA.
 It needs to come down 140ppm so you better get some acid.
 It's 0.8 qrts. of acid per 10,000 gallons to reduce the TA 10ppm.
 You're going to need about 2.5 gallons.
 Do this in stages, not all at once.
 3 - 4 applications should do it.

 Get a large bucket and fill it 1/2 with pool water.
 Add 1/2 gallon of acid to the bucket, stir with a stick or PVC pipe and add it to the pool in one spot with the pump OFF.
 Sweep very gently to break up any hot spots of acid.
 Allow this to sit for 3 - 4 hours, pump back ON and FILTER for 8 - 10 hours, then retest and make another adjustment.
 It's best to do this in the evening, then retest in the morning.
-Test the pH as well because you might be hitting that with the acid.
+Test the pH as well because you might be hitting that

 Now comes time to shock the pool with Dichlor chlorine.
 This is a stabilized form of chlorine.
 Once you reach the 30 - 35ppm CYA mark, stop with Dichlor and go back to regular liquid chlorine.
 Be careful when using Dichlor as it can get out of hand quickly.
 For every 10ppm of chlorine added with Dichlor, you'll raise the CYA by 9ppm.
 For every 10ppm of chlorine added with Trichlor tabs you'll raise the CYA by 6ppm.